benber86/curve-blog/content/posts/ng-mev/index.md

 # Key Findings

-- Dynamic fees reduce the profitability of sandwiches but have little effect on their overall number
+- Dynamic fees reduce the profitability of sandwiches but have little effect on their overall frequency
-- As of March 1st 2024, there are no searchers running sandwiches on Curve's NG Stableswap pools.
-Since the pools were launched, traders saved over $7,000 that could otherwise have been sandwiched.
-- The additional cost of dynamic fees for MEV searcher decreases as the size of the sandwiched trade increases
+- The additional cost of dynamic fees for MEV searchers decreases as the size of the sandwiched trade increases
+- As of March 2024, there are no searchers running sandwiches on Curve's NG Stableswap pools
+- In February 2024, over $7,000 could have been extracted from potentially sandwichable trades on NG Stableswap pools
-- On average dynamic fees would have reduced the profitability of individual sandwiches by $2
+- Dynamic fees would have reduced the profitability of each sandwich by approximately $2
-- Dynamic fees generated approximately $2,500 more in fees accross all NG pools since inception, compared to if the pools had used a fixed fee.
+- NG Stableswap pools have, since their introduction, generated an additional $2,500 in fee revenue than they would have had they used a fixed fee

 # Introduction

-New Generation (NG) pools, [introduced in late 2023](https://etherscan.io/tx/0x2c7c9319d9b9cc067c38000e450a9df09fee9ec6c7dde173deec73d37ae0e15d), are a new iteration over the original Stableswap implementation.
+Introduced in [late 2023](https://etherscan.io/tx/0x2c7c9319d9b9cc067c38000e450a9df09fee9ec6c7dde173deec73d37ae0e15d), New Generation (NG) Stableswap pools are a new iteration over the original Stableswap implementation.
-Based on the same invariant formula, [NG pools](https://curve.fi/#/ethereum/pools?filter=stableng) introduce a number of new features such as dynamic fees, better oracle integration, transferless swaps, the ability to create pools for up to eight tokens of varying types (rebasing, ERC-4626 tokens, oracle-linked tokens).
+Based on the same invariant formula, [NG pools](https://curve.fi/#/ethereum/pools?filter=stableng) introduce a number of new features such as dynamic fees, better oracle integration, transferless swaps, and the ability to create pools for up to eight tokens of varying types (rebasing, ERC-4626 tokens, oracle-linked tokens).

 Among these different enhancements, this article will focus on dynamic fees.
 While the original Stableswap pools applied a flat fee to all trades, the fee charged by NG pool is a function of its balances and internal rates.
-This allows pools to charge more when liquidity is imbalanced and assets off-peg.
+This approach allows NG pools to charge more when liquidity is imbalanced and assets deviate from their peg.
 This has the advantage of offering better risk-adjusted returns to LPs: when the pool is imbalanced and they hold more of the risky, depegging asset, they receive a higher compensation through fees.
 It also improves the stability and security of the pool by making it more expensive to execute trades that significantly imbalance the pool.